Danniella Westbrook: Early life

 Westbrook was born in Walthamstow, London, and grew up in Loughton, Essex.
 Her father Andy was a cab driver, and later a carpet contractor, while her mother, Sue, was a shop assistant.
-Her parents were also successful property developers.
-Westbrook has a younger brother, Jay, and an elder half-brother, Justin, from a previous marriage of her father's.
-She has stated: "I came from a very loving family".
-She also said that she suffered child abuse from the age of seven.
+Westbrook has a younger brother, Jay, and an elder half-brother, Justin, from her father's previous marriage.
+She has said that she suffered child abuse from the age of seven.

 As a child, she had a keen interest in horse riding, but said that she always had aspirations to be famous.
 She started modelling at the age of seven and then progressed to acting.
 She joined the Sylvia Young Theatre School when she was eight, attending Saturday classes.
 Throughout the early stages of her career, Westbrook attended a local state primary school, but she was bullied because of her television appearances, and after one bully cut off her hair, Westbrook's parents removed her from the school.
 She was sent to a local private school, until, at the age of 12, her parents allowed her to attend Sylvia Young Theatre School as a full-time student, where Denise Van Outen, Dani Behr and her future EastEnders co-stars, Nicola Stapleton and Samantha Janus, were among her contemporaries.

 Career

 Early career

-Westbrook started off modelling at the age of seven for the supermarket Asda.
-She went on to launch Next's children's fashionware, became the face of high street store Tammy Girl, took part in a Weetabix campaign and featured in advertisements for Opel cars and Coca-Cola.
+Westbrook started off modelling at the age of seven for the supermarket, Asda.
+She took part in the launch of Next's children's fashionware, became the face of high street store Tammy Girl, took part in a Weetabix campaign and featured in advertisements for Opel cars and Coca-Cola.
 Later, she did modelling, alongside her younger brother Jay.
-She progressed into acting, appearing as a child thief in Melvyn Bragg's London Programme and the West End production of Joseph and the Amazing Technicolor Dreamcoat.
+She moved into acting, appearing as a child thief in Melvyn Bragg's London Programme and the West End production of Joseph and the Amazing Technicolor Dreamcoat.
 She appeared in the music video for the song "The Invisible Man" by Queen and had a minor role in Grange Hill.
 At the age of eleven, she appeared as an extra in BBC soap opera EastEnders, roller skating across the soap's setting of Albert Square.
 At the time, her local paper published her picture with the punchline "who knows, one day she may be the show's star!".